Thursday, February 28, 2019

 "Push.
 Come on.
 He's turning blue. "

 And with that final push, baby Blake was born.
 He was 4 lbs.
-But even know he was a klight weight, he weighed heavily on my heart.
+But even though he was a lightweight, he weighed heavily on my heart.
 It was a good day to welcome a new life into the world.

 Beinvendio, my new baby boy, Blake.